-- 10.1 Planning permission is sought for a soil heat treatment facility adjacent to the non-inert landfill site at Brookhurst Wood in Horsham.
-The facility would process up to 10,000 tonnes of soils per annum contaminated with hydrocarbons, enabling them to be used in landfill restoration, rather than disposed of. - 10.2 The proposal would provide a small-scale facility to move the management of waste away from landfill, making use of contaminated soils that would otherwise be disposed of.
+- 10.1 Planning permission is sought for a soil washing facility adjacent to the noninert landfill site at Brookhurst Wood in Horsham.
+The facility would process up to 100,000 tonnes of construction/demolition/excavation waste per annum, comprising up to 29,999 tonnes of hazardous waste, and 70,001 tonnes of nonhazardous waste. - 10.2 The proposal would provide a facility to move the management of waste away from landfill, making use of contaminated soils that would otherwise be disposed of.
 The proposed development would take place on a site allocated in the West Sussex Waste Local Plan (WLP) for non-inert landfill.
 Therefore, the development does not accord with the allocated use.
 However, it is considered that given the lack of immediate demand, the use would be acceptable for a temporary period of time, after which consideration could be given as to whether the land is required for landfill. - 10.3 The impact on the highway is considered to be acceptable and without detriment to highway capacity or road safety.
 Emissions from the site would be controlled to ensure there would be no loss of air quality, and noise from the site would be below existing levels.
 It is not, therefore, considered there would be a detrimental impact on residential amenity.
 The development would be relatively small in scale so would not affect the surrounding landscape, or visual amenity.
 There would be no impact on habitat and species as a result of the development, and the water environment would be protected. - 10.4 Overall, therefore, the development is considered to be acceptable in terms of its impacts on people and the environment, and on balance, to accord with development plan policies. - 10.5 In considering the application, the County Council has, through consultation with the appropriate statutory bodies and having regard to the development plan and all other material considerations, considered the objectives of protection of human health and the environment and self-sufficiency and proximity as required by Article 18 of the Waste (England and Wales) Regulations 2011. - 10.6 It is recommended, therefore, that planning permission be granted subject to the conditions and informatives set out in Appendix 1 of this report.